 Continue to 3 of 9 below.

-- Cut two of pattern on fold as shown on the pattern piece from the purse fabric and from the lining fabric.
+- Cut two of the pattern on the fold as shown on the pattern piece from the purse fabric and the lining fabric.

 - Cut two 4" by 9" strips of purse fabric

 - Interface the two 4" by 9" strips

 - Fold right sides together on the length of the interfaced strips.
 Sew 1/2" seams on the narrow ends.